johnwargo/johnwargo-static-11ty/src/posts/2026/randomly-crashing-arduino.md

 Next, I started looking for other places the sketch could crash and, fortunately, I found it.

 My friend wanted to narrow the range of throttle values that drove the LED gauge.
-The ESP32 device running the sketch measures analog voltages in a range from 0 to 4096, but for a variety of reasons (that aren't important now) we only card about values between 450 and 2000 as shown below:
+The ESP32 device running the sketch measures analog voltages in a range from 0 to 4096, but for a variety of reasons (that aren't important now) we only cared about values between 450 and 2000 as shown below:

 ```c
 #define NUM_THROTTLE_LEDS 15